Belkharym/pytorch-fpga/docs.md

 So, we have to use this pipeline :

-1. generate bitstream of pytorch on F1 instance
+1. Generate bitstream of pytorch on F1 instance

     ```bash
     python3 -m pip install numpy ninja pyyaml mkl mkl-include setuptools cmake cffi typing